• Skip to primary navigation

 • Add the remaining 2 tablespoons butter in the pot over medium high heat.
 Once it starts melting, add the nutmeg, turmeric, salt, pepper, and cayenne.

 • Once the spices are fragrant, carefully pour soup back into pot.
-Be careful because it can splatter.
+You can do this off heat and be careful because the soup can splatter.
 Add remaining broth into blender and gently swirl to "wash" it out then add into pot.

 Notes